tornikeo/tornikeo.github.io/_posts/2025-09-03-define-agent.md

 In fact, this program is a chatbot.
 The difference between a chatbot and an agent is who controls the looping condition.

 This definition clearly leaves a lot of room for ambiguity.
-Clearly one can readily come up with examples that show how "wrong" this is.
 This post is simply the best-effort attempt to put a definition on a word so often said but so rarely understood.

 *Thanks to [Ani Talakhadze](https://www.linkedin.com/in/anitalakhadze/) for reading drafts of this*